Skip down to main content

 About

-Luc Rocher is the Director of the DPhil Programme in Social Data Science and is a lecturer at the Oxford Internet Institute.
+Luc Rocher is a UKRI Future Leaders Fellow and senior research fellow at the Oxford Internet Institute.
 Luc is a fellow at Kellogg College and at Imperial College London’s Data Science Institute.

-Their research investigates the harms posed by large-scale collections of digital human traces—from social media traces to biometrics—and deployed artificial intelligence technologies, identifying gaps in how technology is regulated and how risks are documented, and proposing better models for academic research using sensitive human data.
+Their research investigates the risks posed by large-scale collections of digital human traces from social media to biometrics as well as deployed AI technologies, identifying gaps in how technology is regulated and how risks are documented, and proposing better models for academic research using sensitive human data.
+Their research currently investigates privacy-enhancing technologies, pricing algorithms in online markets, public sector algorithms, social media recommendation systems, and citizen-led AI efforts.

-Luc specialises in computational modelling approaches to study emerging concerns in algorithmic societies, such as the future of privacy and digital rights as well as the governance of algorithms in digital platforms.
-Their research develops statistical models to make sense of these complex systems, adversarial machine learning approaches to highlight weaknesses of deployed technologies, and interactive tools for everyone to better understand what makes them more vulnerable to privacy harms online.
+Luc specialises in human-centred computing approaches to investigate how humans and algorithms interact.
+Their research develops statistical models to make sense of these complex systems, adversarial machine learning approaches to highlight weaknesses of deployed technologies, and interactive tools to better understand what makes us vulnerable to privacy harms online.

 Luc’s research provides technical guidance to the challenges AI poses for competition law in digital platforms and data protection regulation online.
 Their work in Nature Communications for instance demonstrated the limits of traditional techniques to de-identify and widely share ‘anonymous’ data online, calling for better privacy-preserving frameworks to disseminate and analyse personal data online.